pytorch/serve/docs/mps.md

     "input": "/home/ubuntu/serve/examples/Huggingface_Transformers/Seq_classification_artifacts/sample_text_captum_input.txt",
     "workers": "1"
 }
 ```
+Please note that we set the concurrency level to 600 which will make sure that the batch aggregation inside TorchServe fills up the batches to the maximum batch size.
+But concurrently this will skew the latency measurements as many requests will be waiting in the queue to be processed.
+We will therefore neglect the latency measurements in the following.

 ### G4 Instance
 We first perform the single worker benchmark for the G4 instance.